 In order to measure the further development in the achievement of objectives, we have been reporting the "CO₂ intensity of the business trips and travel" in g CO₂eq/km in the annual report since 2014.
 This includes the CO₂eq from business travel (both the Scope 1 emissions from our own vehicles and the Scope 3 emissions from e.g. flight, train, taxi).

 Ad 1.
 A main focus of our activities is to reduce the number of business trips.
 We are increasingly using web and videoconferences instead.
 This not only reduces carbon emissions and costs but also leads to a lower risk of injury and the more efficient use of work time.
 In 2012, we have introduced an IT solution for webconferences and since then have continuously updated it and have now adapted it for use in a smart client environment.
 The number of rooms equipped for videoconferencing has steadily increased since 2009.
 Hybrid working is being promoted in the Best Work program.
 As well as modifications to technical equipment, workspaces on site have been redesigned for this purpose and employees have been offered training on hybrid ways of workings.
-There were 315 videoconference rooms available for use in 2023.
-Other opportunities for collaboration outside of meeting rooms were also expanded, for example, a total of 75 additional Microsoft Teams Rooms (MTR) have been set up.
-We can now provide employees with 275 videoconference solutions such as Surface Hubs, monitors with connected collaboration bars and the MTRs.
-In 2023, approximately 16,000 employees took part in more than 165,000 meetings on average per month via videoconference.
+We have 315 videoconference rooms available for use and around 100 of them were upgraded in 2024 with the old equipment being replaced by modern Microsoft Teams Rooms (MTRs).
+Other opportunities for collaboration outside of meeting rooms were also developed.
+For example, we can now provide employees with 275 videoconference solutions such as Surface Hubs, monitors with connected collaboration bars and MTRs.
+In 2024, approximately 16,000 employees took part in more than 156,000 meetings on average per month via videoconference.

-- Our fleet today includes some 1,432 alternative fuel vehicles.
-The bulk of these comprise 981 electric vehicles (EVs), increasing numbers of which are on order.
-Other vehicles are hybrid or run on gas or natural gas.
+• Our fleet today includes some 2,000 vehicles with alternative drive systems (BEV, PHEV und FCEV).
+The bulk of these comprise 1,490 electric vehicles (EVs), increasing numbers of which are on order.

-- We are continuously expanding the EV charging infrastructure for employees at our sites.
-We added a total of 1,100 charging points at over 120 EnBW sites around Germany (data as of Q2 2024).
-Additionally, bicycle boxes with more than 70 charging points for e-bikes are available at 26 locations.
-By expanding the charging infrastructure at our sites, we aim to make it easier for employees to switch to electric mobility and thus accelerate the mobility transformation within our company.
+• We are continuously expanding the charging facilities for electric cars at our sites for the benefit of employees and have now installed a total of 1,325 charging points at over 132 EnBW sites across Germany (as of 03/2025).
+Employees can also use more than 70 charging points for e-bikes across 26 sites.
+By expanding the charging infrastructure at our sites, we want to make it easier for our employees and visitors to switch to electric vehicles and thus also push forward the mobility transition internally at the company.

 Read more about EnBW's commitment to e-mobility here (in German)